Dolly Parton on Super Bowl commercial and COVID-19 vaccine

 “A lot of people through the years have wanted to change the lyrics to fit certain things they’re doing.
 I really thought that was a wonderful thing, especially for Squarespace.
 They’re so into people, new entrepreneurs working after hours to start their own businesses,” Parton said. “‘5 to 9’ seemed to be a perfect thing when they pitched it.”

-Parton is using Squarespace to create a website for her new perfume — DollyFragrance.com — which will go live Sunday ahead of the big game.
+Parton is using Squarespace to create a website for her new perfume, DollyFragrance.com.

 The singer, who is also an actor, producer, humanitarian and more, said she can relate to businesspeople working around the clock to fulfill their goals.